 Lean and 5S strategies can help improve organization and streamline processes, but what does all of the terminology mean?
 When you’re trying to understand the basics of the 5S Methodology and Lean Manufacturing, it may help to begin with the definitions of the parts of each process.
+Explore this guide to 5S and lean manufacturing terms to learn more about the processes used to improve safety and efficiency in industrial facilities and beyond.

 What Does 5S Methodology Mean